krwilson32/docassemble-OutsideActivityMemo/README.md

 - Questions should be separated into different categories - too much at once (broke into sections: user info, Activity info, special considerations, final approval screen)

 Version 2
+- Logic incorrect.
+If it's a financial sector job, it goes around the denial when it's from an "approved category" - FIXED

+Version 3
+- Updates from project partner - remove conditional logic for supervision positions if they are in an approved category.
+- Add rideshare